weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

-*   We won’t be able to push secrets off from the initial version.  i.e. secrets won’t be GitOps automatically.  i.e., we won’t be installing SealedSecrets or leveraging SOPS
+*   We won’t deal with secrets in the initial version.  i.e. secrets won’t be GitOps automatically.  i.e., we won’t be installing SealedSecrets or leveraging SOPS

 ### Design Details